 BMus (Hons) FRSM AMusTCL DipLCM

-Ignatius Wang (b.
-1990) is the Founder and Music Director of the Lion City Brass Band, Director of Music and Chief Instructor of the Singapore Armed Forces (SAF) Band, Associate Conductor of the Musicians' Initiative (formerly The Young Musicians' Foundation Orchestra) and Assistant Conductor of the Temasek Polytechnic Band.
+Noted for his versatility and dynamic performances, Ignatius Wang (b.
+1990) is regarded as one of the rising conducting talents from Singapore.
+He is the Founder and Music Director of the Lion City Brass Band, Director of Music and Chief Instructor of the Singapore Armed Forces (SAF) Band, Associate Conductor of the Musicians' Initiative (formerly The Young Musicians' Foundation Orchestra) and Assistant Conductor of the Temasek Polytechnic Band.

 Having joined the SAF Central Band in 2011, Ignatius served as Associate Principal Euphonium and was later awarded the SAF Scholarship to the Royal Marines School of Music in Portsmouth, United Kingdom.
 During this time, he studied with several distinguished professors including Dr. Elizabeth Le Grove, Paul Patterson and Malcolm Binney.